 A KIID (Key Investor Information Document) is an information sheet provided by the fund manager that includes all the key facts and figures about a fund.
 It describes what the fund does, the investment risk, charges and performance to help you assess whether a particular investment fund meets your needs.
-It comes in a standardised format, set out in European regulations.
-The aim is to enable potential investors to make comparisons between different funds and to facilitate informed investment decisions.
+It comes in a standardised format which is set out in European regulations.
+The aim is to help potential investors to compare different funds and make informed investment decisions.

 You can find KIIDs for each fund you’re investing in by heading to the Accounts tab of the app, selecting an account, tapping on the relevant fund and then ‘Key Investor Information’.
 You can also email a copy of the KIID to yourself via the button in the top right.
 These are also available on our website.